Amatson/Kimble/README.md

 # Kimble

-This project is to initially create a Kimble game logging system, and if things go well, an interactive game where to test different playing strategies with AI player.
+This project aims to create a playable Kimble game that can be played either with other human players or against AI.
+The ultimate goal is to test different playing strategies with AI players by running numerous games and collecting data for strategy analysis.

-This Kimble is played with AS-Kimble rules which can be found (in Finnish) from [RULES](http://kimble.dy.fi/saannot).
+This Kimble is played with AS-Kimble drinking rules which can be found (in Finnish) from [RULES](http://kimble.dy.fi/saannot).

-First things first, a playable Kimble e-game.
-Let's get started!
+![alt text][architecture]

+[architecture]: architecture.png "Architecture wire frame of java classes"